Official-Husko/multporn-image-downloader/README.md

 4. links should be like this if entered: https://multporn.net/comics/some_comic

 And last but not least its my first bot so problems can occur.
 Please report them and enjoy the bot :)
+Feel free to add me on Discord if you got questions or ideas: Stahlhelm_TV#2208